-A significant portion of our total outstanding shares are restricted from immediate resale but may be sold into the market in the near future.
-This could cause the market price of our common stock to drop significantly, even if our business is doing well.
+A significant portion of our total outstanding shares may be sold into the market which could cause the market price of our common stock to decline significantly, even if our business is doing well.

 Sales of a substantial number of shares of our common stock in the public market could occur at any time.
 These sales, or the perception in the market that the holders of a large number of shares intend to sell shares, could reduce the market price of our common stock.
-Although certain stockholders will be subject to certain restrictions regarding the transfer of our common stock, these shares may be sold after the expiration of the lock-up.
-As restrictions on resale end and the registration statements are available for use, the market price of our common stock could decline if the holders of currently restricted shares sell them or are perceived by the market as intending to sell them.
+As of September 30, 2022, we had 23,744,063 shares of common stock outstanding, which may be resold in the public market immediately without restriction, subject only to the restrictions of Rule 144 under the Securities Act.
+If our stockholders sell, or the market perceives that our stockholders intend to sell, substantial amounts of our shares of common stock in the public market, the market price of our common stock could decline significantly.